aviharos/oee/README.md

 ## Troubleshooting

-If you encounter any trouble using the OEE microservice, inspect its docker logs:
+If you encounter any trouble using the OEE microservice, inspect its logs:

     docker logs <container name>

 In the default MOMAMS setup, the container name is `r4t-oee`.

 ## Limitations

 The OEE microservice currently cannot handle HTTPS and Fiware’s authentication system.

 ## License